 Serverless databases can significantly reduce operational costs.
 There is no need to pay for data centers, servers, networks, power, cooling, or human resources.
 Cloud service providers are able to accommodate multiple tenants sharing the same infrastructure and services, resulting in lower costs for each individual tenant.
 Furthermore, a serverless database user only pays for usage, such as space consumed and requests executed.
-As an example, Astra DB is able to use and share resources very efficiently, making it possible to reduce the total cost of ownership by 75 percent compared to a self-managed database.
+As an example, Astra DB is able to use and share resources very efficiently, making it possible to compared to a self-managed database.

 Elasticity and auto scaling.

 Automatic scaling, up and down with demand, is an exceptionally important feature of serverless databases.
 It reduces costs by scaling down when demand is low, and increases availability and throughput by scaling up when demand is high.
 Elasticity and auto scaling are at the core of any serverless database design.